Updated April 6, 2023

 11. What Is Transfer Function?

-The mathematical term refers to the machine output information, thus defining a system’s behavior.
+The mathematical term refers to the machine output information, thus defining a system’s behaviour.
 The Laplace transformation from the output to the lap lace transformation of the input variable is expressed in accordance with the assumption that all initial conditions are zero.

 12. What Is Analogous System?

 Analog systems are called systems governed by the same types of equations.
 Analog systems can be physically completely different.
-For example, an electrical circuit made up of a mechanical system comprised of the proper combination of dashpots, weights, and springs, inductance, and power, or an acoustic system consisting of the proper arrangement of fine mesh screens, tubes and cavities may be comparable.
+For example, an electrical circuit made up of a mechanical system comprised of the proper combination of dashpots, weights, and springs, inductance, and power, or an acoustic system consisting of the proper arrangement of fine mesh screens, tubes, and cavities may be comparable.

 This has been a guide to the list of Control System Interview Questions so that the candidate can crackdown these Interview Questions easily.
 You may also look at the following articles to learn more –